sabpdo/portfolio-sabpdo/docs/assignments/assignment5.md

 - The placement of certain elements in my wireframes adheres to Fitts' Law but could be further optimized.
 Some areas have too much white space, which can make frequently used buttons feel distant and harder to reach.

-- However, one example of a good usage of Fitt's law in my application are the popups: the close button is located in the top right corner, and the popups do not expand to the whole page to reduce user's effort.
+- However, one example of a good usage of Fitt's law in my application are the popups: the delete button is located next to the cancel button, and the popups do not expand to the whole page to reduce user's effort.
     - Additionally, all the names are cenetered in the navigation bar.

 - On the manage authorizations page, organizing accounts and buttons into a grid layout would reduce unnecessary space and improve ease of access.